-Filipino food has a bit of a bad reputation as being bland or boring, but nothing could be further from the truth!
-Check out these amazing dishes that will blow your tastebuds away and turn your entire image of Filipino cuisine on its head!
+Filipino food has a bit of a bad reputation as being bland or boring compared to the cuisines of its south east Asian neighbours, but nothing could be further from the truth!
+Check out these amazing foodie specialties that you have to try on your trip to the Philippines, these dishes will blow your tastebuds away and turn your entire image of Filipino cuisine on its head!

 Here are just a selection of the eclectic dishes and meals from the Philippines, so the next time you are in the country you have no excuse not to give them a try!

 This Filipino hog roast is a prime example of the influences the Spanish colonization of the country had on the cuisine, and is the national dish of the Philippines.
 This suckling pig is roasted over a spit and is one of the best portions of barbecue pork you will ever have!

 If anything would be considered as one of the major national dishes of the Philippines behind Lechon, this would probably be it.
 This is essentially a dish where any kind of meat, fish or even vegetable dish is marinaded in vinegar, soy sauce and garlic.
 You can see the strong Spanish influence not only in the heavy choices of meats but even in the name, adobo, which is Spanish for marinade.

 Pinangat is a dish with any type of soft and meaty fish soured in some sort of sauce, commonly tomato and calamansi juice, but the Bicol region has a version where it is made with taro leaves, chilli and coconut milk and it is absolutely delicious!